ctkjose/v-book/src/en/functions.md

 ## Variable number of arguments  {menu:topics}

 V supports functions that receive an arbitrary, variable amounts of arguments, denoted with the `...` prefix.
 These functions are called **variadic functions**.
+A function can only have one variadic parameter.
+When the function takes additional parameters, the variadic parameter must be the last one.

 Below, `a ...int` refers to an arbitrary amount of parameters all which are of type `int` that will be collected into an array named `a`.

 ```v